antoniopacheco/home-assistant-config/README.md

 #### Alexa notifications

+All alexa notifications are muted when sleep mode is on

 - notify via Alexa when the washer is done

 - notify via Alexa when the dryer is done